hebriel/sillyrabbit/README.md

 ## Code example

 In the previous versions you could find a code example here, in this document.
 Now an example project is available in the ***examples*** folder.

+## Linkage

+By compiling with the "SILLYRABBIT_DEBUG" define, you have access to the Debug Mode of the Engine.
+That adds functionnalities like **force unlock** (A+R for 5 seconds) and outputs more interesting stuff to the console.

+The convention ask you to compile the debug version of the engine to "libsillyrabbit-d" and the release version to "libsillyrabbit" (Same convention as SFML's).
+The prebuilt binaries (currently only for linux32) also uses that convention.
+Use libsillyrabbit-d.so in debug and libsillyrabbit.so for release.